wuchen-huawei/Readme/Go-README.md

 In some situation, you may need to debug your http requests, original http request and response information will be needed.
 The SDK provides a listener function to obtain the original encrypted http request and response information.

 > :warning:  Warning: The original http log information is used in debugging stage only, please do not print the original http header or body in the production environment.
-This log information is not encrypted and contains sensitive data such as the password of your ECS virtual machine, or the password of your IAM user account, etc.
+This log information is not encrypted and contains sensitive data such as the password of your ECS virtual machine, or the password of your IAM user account, etc. When the response body is binary content, the body will be printed as "***" without detailed information.

 ``` go
 func RequestHandler(request http.Request) {